-Trump Lands In France Friday, Gets Into Immediate Argument With French President
+Trump Lands In France On Friday, Gets Into Immediate Argument With French President

 “Europe must do everything in its power to protect, in spite of today’s mood, the transatlantic bond.
 But at the same time we must be prepared for those scenarios, where we will have to act on our own,” the President of the European Union, Donald Tusk, said last May.
 “Thanks to [Donald Trump], we have got rid of all illusions.”

 “Looking at the latest decisions of President Trump, someone could even think: With friends like that, who needs enemies?”
-Tusk said “He has made us realize that if you need a helping hand, you will find one at the end of your arm.”
+Tusk said.
+“He has made us realize that if you need a helping hand, you will find one at the end of your arm.”

 Trump’s tweet about NATO is an often-repeated thought he has that is woefully ill-informed.
 Trump has said outright many times that other countries do not pay their “fair share,” and complains about how much the U.S. pays into NATO.

-But the way NATO works is simple enough for even children to understand.
+But NATO doesn’t work that way.
 All 28 member nations of NATO commit to spend 2 percent of their country’s GDP on defense.
 If the U.S. pays more, it’s because the U.S. has a higher GDP.

 NATO is the North Atlantic Treaty Organization.
-France, the U.S., the UK and several other European countries have all been members since 1949.
+France, the U.S., the U.K., and several other European countries have all been members since 1949.

 World War I created a coalition of countries that came together to end the war, the first time any such undertaking had happened.
 World leaders from around the globe are gathering in France to celebrate this historic event of coming together, the AP reports.